acids-ircam/creative_ml/README.md

 [![Colab](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=googlecolab)]()
 [![Notebook](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=jupyter)]()

-Estimating by comparing
-Deriving the adversarial objective
-Generative Adversarial Networks
-Adversarial attacks
-Flaws of GANs
-Modern applications
+We introduce the notion of estimating by comparing and derive the complete adversarial objective naturally from this observation.
+After discussing adversarial attacks, we introduce Generative Adversarial Networks (GANs), which are still competitive generative models to this day.
+We discuss flaws and limitations of GANs and introduce their modern applications.

 ---